 "Our most significant step forward is on the engine.
 We progressed a bit on the aerodynamic side because the limitations imposed by the new rules imposed held us back".

-The lack of engine horse-power was a defect of the old Renault car.
-It was seen especially on high-speed circuit such as Monza.
+The old Renault car lacked in engine horsepower.
+It was seen especially on the high-speed circuits, such as Monza.

 "Now we should go well everywhere".

-His best result in 2003 was a 3rd place finish at the German Grand Prix in Hockenheim.
-In 1999, at the Nürburgring, Trulli finished in 2nd place.
-Father Enzo introduced him into karting as a child and he became world champion in 1991.
-In 1996, he won the German Formula 3 championship.
-This is his opinions regarding the tyres:
+Trulli's best result in 2003 was a 3rd place finish at the German Grand Prix.
+He finished 2nd at the 1999 European Grand Prix at the Nürburgring, Father Enzo introduced him into karting as a child, and he became world champion in 1991.
+He then won the German Formula 3 championship in 1996, he.
+Jarno, what do you think about the Michelin tyres?

 "On dry conditions, the Michelin tyres have an advantage everywhere".

-Giancarlo Fisichella is a recognized talent.
-His colleagues vote him as best driver in 2002.
-In 2003, he is able to win an incredible race in Brazil.
-However, apart from esteem and the exploit, the Italian never had a competitive car at his disposal.
+Giancarlo Fisichella is a recognized talent and earned the title of best driver in 2002.
+He was also able to win an incredible Brazilian race in 2003.
+Apart from his colleagues' esteem and the Brazilian exploit, the Italian driver never had a competitive car at his disposal.
 In 2004, he makes a big step forward with Sauber.
-The latter has the same Ferrari engine that Schumacher and Barrichello have.
-In addition, with the new wind tunnel, the team develops a chassis that is similar to the F2003-GA’s championship one.
+The Swiss team uses the same Ferrari spec-engine that Schumacher and Barrichello have.
+In addition, the team develops a chassis that is similar to the F2003-GA one, thanks to the use of the new wind tunnel.
 Fisichella has another advantage this year.
-He is hired as Ferrari’s test driver.
-In 2005, he could become an important market token.
+He has been hired as Ferrari test driver this year.
+He could thus become an important token for the 2005 drivers' market.
 There are two conditions to make this happen.
-Firstly, Sauber has to be competitive.
-Secondly, he needs to able to score good results at the wheel of the C23 car.
+First of all, Sauber has to be competitive.
+Secondly, he needs to able to score good results at the wheel of the Swiss car.
 Some important places will be available.
-Williams, for example, will lose Montoya and - most likely - Ralf Schumacher.
-In Formula 1, the Italian debuted with Minardi in 1996 after an apprenticeship in the minor categories.
-Talking about those, he won the Formula 3 Italian championship in 1994.
-This is his opinion regarding the tyres:
+For example, Williams will mostly likely lose Montoya and Ralf Schumacher.
+Giancarlo drove for Minardi on his Formula 1 debut in 1996, after an apprenticeship in the minor categories He won the Formula 3 Italian championship in 1994.
+He gives his opinion regarding the tyres:

 "Michelin’s performance is superior in the first lap.
 Then it quickly gets worse.
 Our Bridgestone tyres instead guarantee a much more regular performance".

-Gianmaria Bruni.
-Is it possible to stand out at the wheel of a Minardi?
-Absolutely.
-Nobody expects you to score points or to step on the podium.
-In addition, he has the possibility to learn and accumulate experience in Formula 1.
-The important things are to extract the maximum out of the car at disposal, find the right set-up and drive to the limit.
-Gianmaria’s job is to consistently be faster than teammate Baumgartner.
+Gianmaria Bruni believes that it is absolutely possible to have a stand-out performance at the wheel of a Minardi car.
+Nobody expects him to score points or to step on the podium.
+In addition, he has the chance to learn and accumulate experience in Formula 1.
+The important things are to extract the maximum out of the car, find the right set-up and drive to the limit.
+Gianmaria's job is to consistently be faster than teammate Baumgartner.
 It is something that he can easily achieve.
-From time to time, he can occasionally overtake the worst driver of the other 9 teams.
-This is what a certain Fernando Alonso did in 2001 for the Faenza team.
-The Spaniard is today hailed as the new Schumacher.
-Bruni is one of three rookies.
-He was born in Rome in 1981 and did the typical move up the ladder from karting to F3000.
-In 1999, he won the European Formula Renault championship.
+From time to time, he can occasionally overtake the worst driver of the other nine teams.
+This is what Fernando Alonso did in 2001.

 "I would like the cars to be equipped by only one tyre supplier".